 "They were not 1960s hippies, they did not say everyone should be sleeping around, they were not saying people should be totally free with their sexuality," Michael Bronski, a professor at Harvard University, told Time in 2022.
 "They were simply saying the state had no right to dictate how people led their personal lives around romance and sexuality."

 The hippie movement adopted the principles of the free love movement but adapted them.
-While the movement had originally been about rejecting state laws that dictated how people could conduct their relationships, by the 1960s, the movement had become more focused on promoting a sense of sexual freedom, whether this meant polyamory, nudism or public sex.
+While the movement had originally been about rejecting state laws that dictated how people could conduct their relationships, by the 1960s, the free love movement had become more focused on promoting a sense of sexual freedom, whether this meant polyamory, nudism or public sex.

 The rise of the free love commune

 In the 1960s, numerous communes emerged with free love as the foundational philosophy.
 The number in the United States was probably around 2,000 to 3,000, according to Yvonne Daley, Vermont-based author of "Going Up the Country: When the Hippies, Dreamers, Freaks and Radicals Moved to Vermont."

 Sex and love weren't the only focus of most free love communes.
 Rather, in its ideal form, the commune was meant to be a place of equality and freedom, where not only love but also concepts such as division of labor and finances were ungoverned by the state.

 Every commune had its own unique guidelines and structure, but for the most part, the basic idea was the same: Members of the commune would share everything, including housework, child care, financial responsibility and, in some cases, sexual partners.